Dental Implants – Chesapeake, VA

 By now, most people have heard about the many benefits of dental implants.
 But, unless you've already had the procedure done in the past, it's completely understandable to have a few questions about it!
 At Estrada Dentistry, we both place and restore dental implants in Chesapeake and have helped countless patients enjoy a full, complete smile after tooth loss.
-Below, you'll find answers to several implant FAQs, but don't hesitate to contact us if there's anything else you'd like to know.
+Below, you'll find answers to several dental implant FAQs, but don't hesitate to contact us if there's anything else you'd like to know.

 In many cases, yes!
-There are multiple procedures such as a bone graft or sinus lift that can restore your jaws prior to having implant surgery.
+There are multiple procedures, such as a bone graft or sinus lift, that can restore your jaws prior to having implant surgery.
 While these procedures add several months to the total treatment time, they're well worth it because they allow people who wouldn't otherwise be good candidates to get dental implants.
 To determine whether you need one of these preliminary procedures, we'll closely evaluate your jawbone density with detailed images before making a recommendation.

-You'll be glad to know that implant surgery isn't nearly as painful as people expect.
+You'll be glad to know that dental implant surgery isn't nearly as painful as people expect.
 In fact, if you've ever had an extraction, you can expect about the same level of discomfort.
 In addition, rest assured that we make your comfort a top priority and will completely numb the area before we begin.
-We also have sedation options so that even anxious patients can comfortably get implants.
+We also have sedation options so that even anxious patients can comfortably get dental implants.

 - Gum disease – Implants are similar to the rest of your teeth because they must be surrounded by healthy gum tissue for strength and support.
 If you develop gum disease around an implant, it's at risk for becoming loose and failing at some point.